Liebestraum09/Liebestraum09/README.md

 ### About Me

 I am a student dedicated to uncovering the essence of problems and cultivating the insight to read the world.
-By reading between the lines of news and data every day, I live by the philosophy of the 'Oracle of Omaha'—striving to go to bed a little wiser than when I woke up.
+By reading between the lines of news and data every day, I live by the philosophy of striving to go to bed a little wiser than when I woke up.

 ---